kentdlee/pcbook/source/index.rst

    4:

+Now look at the assembly for the C program given in :numref:`asmloop`.
+Lines 25-30 of that code make up the loop of the C program.
+Assume we are about to execute that loop for the first time and come to the instruction on line 23.
-Knowing which instruction will be next is not possible all the time in those situations.
+Knowing which instruction will be next is not always possible.
 When that occurs, the CPU figures it out in the decode or execute stages.
 In that case, the instruction has not had any side-effects yet, so it can just be discarded and any errant instructions behind it are also discarded and the next fetch will be from the right location, which restarts the pipeline.
 Consider the pipeline for the code shown in :numref:`pipeline2` when the *jmp* instruction is in the decode pipeline stage.
 The two instructions behind it in the pipeline will be discarded and there will be a stall in the pipeline while it fills back up from the target of the jump.

 .. _pipeline2: